 In 1985, Michael J. Fox became legendary.
-Along with one of the most iconic roles of all time as Marty McFly, things got hairy when Fox portrayed Scott Howard in Teen Wolf.
-Michael J. Fox quickly became a teen idol.
+Along with one of the most iconic roles of all time as Marty McFly, things got hairy when Fox portrayed Scott Howard in Teen Wolf, all quickly turning him into a teen idol.
 In 1991 while filming the romantic comedy, Doc Hollyday, Fox began showing signs of Parkinson’s and was diagnosed shortly thereafter.
 Even so, Fox still went on to champion the show Spin City in 1996 and won another Emmy for his Mike Flaherty.

 Following his Parkinson’s diagnosis, Fox coped with heavy drinking and suffered from depression.
 After seeking help, the actor created the Michael J. Fox Foundation, in hopes of finding a cure for Parkinson’s.
-Today, his organization proves to be one of the leading foundations in finding a cure for the disease.
-In the midst of his efforts, Fox appeared in several television roles as well as even reprising a famous ‘Johnny B. Goode’ performance back in 2011.
+Today, his organization proves to be one of the leading foundations with that focus.
+In the midst of his efforts, he appeared in several television roles as well as even reprising his famous ‘Johnny B. Goode’ performance back in 2011.

 4. Justine Bateman (Mallory Keaton)

 Bateman’s career post Family Ties has encompassed not only acting but also producing, consulting, and writing.
 Her next main move in the acting world was 22 episodes of the Rob Schneider-led show, Men Behaving Badly in 1996.
-Following appearances on everything from Lois and Clark to Desperate Housewives, Bateman ran and operated the production/consulting company, SECTION 5.
-As of Fall 2012, she is at UCLA studying Computer Science.
+Following appearances on everything from Lois and Clark to Desperate Housewives, Bateman ran and operated the production/consulting company, Section 5.
+Most recently you served as writer, director and producer of 2021’s Violet.

 In terms of her personal life, Bateman is a licensed pilot of single-engine planes and a certified scuba diver.
-We last saw her act in a recent comedy, The Allnighter.
-Today she’s 55 and much like her character Mallory Keaton, Justine’s also into fashion, even starting her own clothing design for a few years in the early 2000s.
+Today she’s 56 and much like her character Mallory Keaton, Justine’s also into fashion, even starting her own clothing design for a few years in the early 2000s.